Heritage

 The Brandreth Family

-Houghton Hall originally looked south onto estate parkland stretching toward the A505 (since developed for housing and industry).
+Houghton Hall initially looked south onto estate parkland stretching toward the A505 (since developed for housing and industry).
 It was commissioned by Alice Brandreth in 1700.
 The Brandreth family’s association with Houghton Regis began in 1652.
 The small estate of Sewell, an ancient hamlet that today lies within the town parish of Houghton Regis, was given to Henry Brandreth by Parliament for his support of the victorious Parliamentarian army in the English Civil War.

-his death – that his daughter, Alice Smythe, bought the land and building of Houghton Hall began.
+Henry Brandreth never lived in Houghton Hall but in the manor house on the opposite side of The Green from where the hall was built.
+It wasn’t until 1692 – 19 years after his death – that his daughter, Alice Smythe, bought the land and building of Houghton Hall began.
 While Alice moved into the hall on its completion in 1700, other family members continued to live in the manor house.

-The hall made a major statement, both as a landmark and for the prestige of the Brandreth family in Houghton Regis.
+The hall made a significant statement, both as a landmark and for the prestige of the Brandreth family in Houghton Regis.
 The land south of the hall was designed and transformed in the fashion of the great landscape designers of the day, Lancelot ‘Capability’ Brown and Humphrey Repton.
 The views from the hall over their land would have been important to the Brandreths, and theirs was an uninterrupted one over several miles to Blows Downs, framed by trees.

 The Renaissance and Renewal Project